ascendantsocratic/ascendantsocratic.github.io/articles/attraction.md

 Typical perpetrators of mass killings are low- or mid-status men with relatively low educational attainment and in a history of relationship problems.
 The trigger in most cases of these is a status loss or threat.
 This suggests that autogenic murderous rampages, although clearly psychopathological, may be rooted in a biological male desire to defend status [(Harrison & Bowers, 2010)](https://www.researchgate.net/publication/233146324_Autogenic_massacre_as_a_maladaptive_response_to_status_threat).

+## Biorealism

+### Life History

+Women who engage in short-term mating in the form of extra-pair liaisons tend to do so to acquire a better mate and to accrue immediate resources [(Greiling & Buss, 2000)](https://psycnet.apa.org/record/2000-03010-010).

+### Sexual Selection

+While in modern times, actual male fertility is uncorrelated with social status, social status is highly correlated with potential fertility as estimated from copulation frequency [(Pérusse, 2010)](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/cultural-and-reproductive-success-in-industrial-societies-testing-the-relationship-at-the-proximate-and-ultimate-levels/F4BC3086E2AF8ED56FE0AB88E173E97F).
+This suggests that evolutionary explanations of human behavior are still relevant in modern societies.

 </div>